Mortgage News House Prices Fall By More Than 10 Per Cent 2137

 However, despite the gloomy reports, estate agents are reporting a glimmer of hope in the form of increased new buyer enquiries, perhaps triggered by the continuous reductions in house prices.

-lending remains tight as the UK prepares for recession and banks are becoming increasingly protective of their capital.
-Furthermore, as the Bank of England dithers over the base interest rate, Nationwide found that 44 per cent of borrowers are now more likely to opt for a fixed rate mortgage
+Nevertheless, mortgage lending remains tight as the UK prepares for recession and banks are becoming increasingly protective of their capital.
+Furthermore, as the Bank of England dithers over the base interest rate, Nationwide found that 44 per cent of borrowers are now more likely to opt for a fixed rate mortgage.

 Speaking of the new trend, Ms Earley, said: “This change in behaviour could be an indication that borrowers are keen to be sure of their outgoings in uncertain times and wish to protect themselves, even though the choice may be more expensive in the long run.”

-Speaking of the base rate, Ms Earley added that recent increases in inflation have roused speculation that the base rate will be lowered which has in turn impacted on mortgage rates
+Speaking of the base rate, Ms Earley added that recent increases in inflation have roused speculation that the base rate will be lowered which has in turn impacted on mortgage rates.
+However, she concluded:

 “We expect the next move in the Bank Rate to be down, but the extent to which this will revive the mortgage and housing market is likely to be limited while overall confidence in the economic housing market conditions is low.”